hackerrafiq/Typing-Speed-Calculator/README.md

 Modern education blends technology and traditional learning, fostering skill development and critical thinking in students.

 Enter: Modern education blends technology and traditional Speed : 2 w/sec
 Error : 73
 📚 Future Improvements

-Add WPM (Words Per Minute) instead of characters/second.
+Display WPM (Words Per Minute) instead of characters/second

-Include a GUI using Tkinter or PyQt.
+Add a GUI using Tkinter or PyQt

-Highlight mistakes in real-time.
+Highlight mistakes in real time

-Save results to a file or leaderboard.
+Save results to a file or maintain a leaderboard